Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

     fmt.Println("Success!")
 }
 ```
-In our implementation, the one who creates a transaction, mines the new block, and thus, receives a reward.
+In our implementation, the one who creates a transaction mines the new block, and thus, receives a reward.

 ## The UTXO Set
 In [Part 3: Persistence and CLI](https://jeiwan.cc/posts/building-blockchain-in-go-part-3/) we studied the way Bitcoin Core stores blocks in a database.
 It was said that blocks are stored in `blocks` database and transaction outputs are stored in `chainstate` database.
 Let me remind you what the structure of `chainstate` is: